Cash keeps rolling in; Wisconsin tax collections 8.6% higher than estimated

 That’s $1.6 billion, or 8.6%, higher than previously estimated in January, according to the nonpartisan Legislative Fiscal Bureau.
 At that rate, the state Department of Revenue estimates, the state could end up with a $5 billion surplus by next summer thanks in large part to increased tax collections.

-While the projected surplus provides a host of options for state lawmakers, disagreements have already arisen over what to do with those dollars.
+While the projected surplus provides a host of options for state lawmakers, disagreements have already arisen over what to do.

 People are also reading…